EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single node.md

 ```

 [[note | Note]]
 | _ Account creation requires a creator account; every new blockchain is created with an account called eosio.
-The eosio account is a special account that can be used to bootstrap a blockchain, and in a production blockchain the eosio account keys are resigned.
-Click the follwing link for more information about [bootstrapping a blockchain for real world use.](https://developers.eos.io/welcome/latest/tutorials/bios-boot-sequence) To use our local single node testnet we need to add the private key of the eosio account to our wallet so that we can create other accounts. **The private key is well known and so any blockchain where the eosio acount has not be resigned is not secure.**
+The eosio account is a special account that can be used to bootstrap a blockchain, click the following link for more information about [bootstrapping a blockchain for real world use.](https://developers.eos.io/welcome/latest/tutorials/bios-boot-sequence) In a production blockchain the eosio account keys are [resigned](https://developers.eos.io/welcome/latest/tutorials/bios-boot-sequence#3-resign-eosio-account-and-system-accounts).
+To use our local single node testnet we need to add the private key of the eosio account to our wallet so that we can create other accounts. **The private key is well known and so any blockchain where the eosio acount has not been resigned is not secure.**

-The eosio private key is **5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3**
+The eosio private key is **5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3** _
-_

 ### Import the eosio private key
 ```console